IronButterfly/wiki2mattemost/README.md

 # wiki2mattemost
-Python Bot to send notification about any changes on your Wikipedia page to your Mattermost Channel.
+Python Bot to send notification about any changes on your Wikipedia page with the different locales to your Mattermost Channel.

 Please replace: